Azuriom/azuriom.com/content/en/docs/server-link.md

 1. Go to the file where the Rcon information of your server can be found.

-1. Go to your site and add a new server with the link type "Source Rcon", and fill in the requested information.
+1. Go to your site, add a new server with the link type "Source Rcon", and fill in the requested information.